CraigMarkwardt/emontx3-continuous/README.md

 The emontx-continuous firmware uses the "free-running" sampling mode of the standard Atmega328p (Arduino Uno) that is inside the emonTx.
+The firmware also functions in a stock Atmega2560 (Arduino Mega) although it has not been tested with real power monitoring accessories.
 The microcontroller can be programmed to report continuous samples at high data rate.
 In addition, the unit can be programmed to sample each data input in round-robin fashion, which allows emontx-continuous to retrieve the mains voltage, and four current inputs.

 ### Sample Rate